vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 ERS is one of Vitess' most critical operations: it must resurrect a primary in the face of unplanned failure.
 In some common scenarios, Vitess 25 makes ERS safer, faster and less brittle.
 The biggest benefit is in environments where MySQL replication lag on some tablets would otherwise time out an ERS, despite an up-to-date replacement being available.
 Narrowing the candidate-wait phase and racing tablets with the same leading history can shorten recovery and let it succeed where it previously failed

 Candidate ordering is now consistent.
-For MySQL and Percona GTID shards, unresolved split brains fail closed rather than choosing a history automatically.
-Operators have an explicit recovery path when they need to make that choice, accepting the loss of transactions unique to other branches.
+For MySQL and Percona GTID shards, split-brain checks now retain the original divergent leaders, preventing an older candidate from being promoted when errant-GTID filtering removes all of them.
+Operators also have an explicit recovery path to choose a leading history, accepting the loss of transactions unique to other branches.
 The other promotion checks still apply

 These changes will be released in Vitess 25, expected in October 2026.
 See the [in-progress Vitess 25 release summary](https://github.com/vitessio/vitess/blob/main/changelog/25.0/25.0.0/summary.md) and [reparenting documentation](https://vitess.io/docs/user-guides/configuration-advanced/reparenting/) for more detail